 Every celebration has energy.

-The question is whether that energy is being intentionally managed.
+The question is whether that energy is being intentionally designed.

 Great celebrations are not a constant crescendo.

-Just like great films, great concerts, and great stories, weddings need contrast.
+Just like great films, great concerts, and great stories, celebrations need contrast.

 Moments of anticipation.